DmitriBogdanov/UTL/docs/module_profiler.md

 By far the most significant part of profiling overhead comes from calls to `std::chrono::steady_clock::now()`.

 It is possible to significantly reduce that overhead by using CPU-counter intrinsics.
-To do so simply define `UTL_PROFILER_USE_INTRINSICS_FOR_FREQUENCY` macro with a need frequency:
+To do so simply define `UTL_PROFILER_USE_INTRINSICS_FOR_FREQUENCY` macro for appropriate frequency:

 ```cpp
 #define UTL_PROFILER_USE_INTRINSICS_FOR_FREQUENCY 3.3e9 // 3.3 GHz (AMD Ryzen 5 5600H)